sutta » mn » Majjhima Nikāya 22

 ‘so loko so attā, so pecca bhavissāmi nicco dhuvo sassato avipariṇāmadhammo, sassatisamaṁ tatheva ṭhassāmī’ti—

 ‘The cosmos and the self are one and the same.
-After death I will be permanent, everlasting, eternal, imperishable, and will last forever and ever’?”
+After death I will be that, permanent, everlasting, eternal, imperishable, and will last forever and ever’?”

 nanāyaṁ, bhikkhave, kevalo paripūro bāladhammo”ti?